This document explains how to listen for, and respond to, gestures in Flutter. Examples of gestures include taps, drags, and scaling.

 - Input from this pointer is no longer directed towards this app.

 On pointer down, the framework does a hit test on your app to determine which widget exists at the location where the pointer contacted the screen.
 The pointer down event (and subsequent events for that pointer) are then dispatched to the innermost widget found by the hit test.
 From there, the events bubble up the tree and are dispatched to all the widgets on the path from the innermost widget to the root of the tree.
 There is no mechanism for canceling or stopping pointer events from being dispatched further.

 To listen to pointer events directly from the widgets layer, use a

-Gestures represent semantic actions (e.g., tap, drag, and scale) that are recognized from multiple individual pointer events, potentially even multiple individual pointers.
-Gestures can dispatch multiple events, corresponding to the lifecycle of the gesture (e.g., drag start, drag update, and drag end):
+Gestures represent semantic actions (for example, tap, drag, and scale) that are recognized from multiple individual pointer events, potentially even multiple individual pointers.
+Gestures can dispatch multiple events, corresponding to the lifecycle of the gesture (for example, drag start, drag update, and drag end):

 onTapDownwill not end up causing a tap.

 - The user has tapped the screen at the same location twice in quick succession.

 - A pointer has remained in contact with the screen at the same location for a long period of time.